Climate Change

 Risks and Opportunities

-We recognize the transition risks, posed by the migration to low-carbon economies, such as increased power supply costs resulting from the introduction of a carbon tax, and the cost of installing additional equipment to remove PFCs in line with increases in our manufacturing output.
+We recognize the transition risks posed by the migration to a low-carbon economy, such as increased power supply costs resulting from the introduction of a carbon tax, and the cost of installing additional equipment to remove PFCs in line with increases in our manufacturing output.
 In addition, we recognize the potential for physical risks such as an increase in clean room air-conditioning costs resulting from a rise in outdoor temperatures.

-To clarify the potential effects of climate-related risks and opportunities on our business activities, our task force conducts detailed calculations of their financial impact.
-Given the expansion of our business and the demand from our stakeholders for us to respond to climate change, we believe that the financial impact of both risks and opportunities in our research and development, our transactions with customers, and our electricity costs will be significant, regardless of the scenario.
-However, we believe that the costs of PFCs abatement equipment and of the associated renewable energy installations will have a relatively small financial impact.
+To clarify the potential effects of climate-related risks and opportunities on our business activities, our Environment Task Force, working under the Sustainability Committee, conducts detailed calculations of their financial impact.
+Given the expansion of our business and the demand from our stakeholders for us to respond to climate change, we believe that the financial impact of both risks and opportunities in our research and development, our transactions with customers, and the cost of our electricity will be significant, regardless of the scenario.
+However, we believe that the cost of installing PFCs abatement equipment and the associated renewable energy and energy-saving equipment will have a relatively small financial impact.

 We will continue to address any risks related to climate change, seeing these more as opportunities.